Holiday in Mexico

-Holiday in Mexico is a 1946 Technicolor musical directed by George Sidney and starring Walter Pidgeon, Jane Powell, and Ilona Massey.
+Holiday in Mexico is a 1946 America Technicolor musical comedy film directed by George Sidney and starring Walter Pidgeon, Jane Powell, and Ilona Massey.
+It was produced by Metro-Goldwyn-Mayer and marked Powell's first film for the Hollywood studio who had placed her under contract.

 Plot

 The film starts with a brief cartoon of telephone wires from Washington, DC trying to call Mexico.
 Jeffrey Evans (Walter Pidgeon), an American ambassador to Mexico, is the sole parent to his teenage daughter, Christine (Jane Powell).
 She finds fulfillment in managing her father's life and spending time with him.
 Her father forces her to attend a party where her childhood friend, Stanley Owen (Roddy McDowall), who has just turned sixteen, awaits her.
 In revenge she gives Stanley one of her father's expensive, brand-new tobacco pipes.
 Stanley, thinking that this gift was meant to show that he is finally a man, asks Christine to be "his girl", but she insists that she is too busy for that.
 Yvette Baranga (Helene Stanley), the daughter of the French ambassador, begs Christine if she can attend Jeffrey Evans' upcoming party.
 Christine agrees, unaware that Yvette has a crush on her father.
 When they return home, Christine asks her father to permit her to arrange the party, to which he agrees.
 The next day, Stanley comes to drive her to her errands.
 Christine apologizes for being rude to Stanley, and says he doesn't have to drive her, but he takes her to speak with Toni Karpathy (Ilona Massey), who agrees to sing at the party.
 Unbeknownst to Christine, Toni was once a love interest of her father.

 She then goes to meet with the piano virtuoso (Jose Iturbi).
 He is impressed by her skills of putting his crazy household back into place and comments that her father is lucky to have her, but he is blown away when he hears her sing and asks her to perform in his concert.
 She declines because she and her father will be leaving to visit her grandmother.
 The party is a success, however Christine misses half of it because she forgot to get herself ready.
 Her spirits are lifted when Jose arrives and not only performs, but gives her an expensive corsage.
 Stanley becomes jealous and argues with Christine.